izdev-digital/e-paper-dashboard/firmware/README.md

 # E-Paper Dashboard Firmware

-ESP32-based firmware that manages the E-Paper display hardware and communicates with the E-Paper Dashboard server to retrieve and display rendered dashboard images.
+## Overview

+E-Paper Dashboard Firmware is designed for ESP32-based devices equipped with E-Paper displays.
+The firmware integrates with a remote dashboard server to provide scheduled dashboard updates and display management.
+Updates are performed at configurable intervals, allowing the device to enter deep sleep between updates to conserve energy.
+Features include WiFi connectivity, scheduled polling, power-saving modes, and support for display refresh cycles.

 ## Hardware

-This firmware is currently designed specifically for:
+This firmware is currently intended for Waveshare ESP32 E-Paper boards and 7.5-inch E-Paper displays, but can be adapted to other compatible hardware with minor modifications:

 - **ESP32 Board**: [Waveshare E-Paper ESP32 Driver Board](https://www.waveshare.com/e-Paper-ESP32-Driver-Board.htm)
 - **E-Paper Display**: [Waveshare 7.5inch e-Paper HAT (B)](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT_(B)_Manual)